-The Library’s Arts Residency program is not just for visual artists.
+The Library’s Residency program is not just for visual artists.
 More information about the program is available at the bottom of this page.

 Sherri Wasserman, Fall, 2016, Artist

 In 2014, Michael Swaine was a contributing artist: He created the Library’s Utopia chair.

 Pierre Leguillon, Summer, 2010; Summer, 2011 (Residency sponsored by Kadist Foundation for the Arts)

 Felicity Tayler, Spring 2011, Artist

 Monty Cantsin, seasonal, 2009, 2010, 2011

 In 2006, Vanessa Renwick was a contributing artist: She donated the artwork titled Patriot Act to the library, which is the neon “Free / Speech / Fear / Free” sign that hangs above the door.
 Patriot Act was originally commissioned of Renwick by the Reed College Library.